ChuckNorrison/memecontestbot/README.md

 # memecontestbot
-A telegram bot for a telegram channel ranking based on reactions.
+A telegram bot for channel or group ranking based on reactions on photo messages like a meme contest.

 The Bot can be set as cron to post a ranking automatically.
+Daily, weekly or monthly ranking messages for your Telegram Channel or Group.

 ## Features
-- On execute, it retrieves message posts of a given telegram chat (`CHAT_ID`) and period (`CONTEST_DAYS`) and analyze reactions to create a ranking.
+- On execute, it retrieves message posts of a given telegram chat (`CHAT_ID`) and period (`CONTEST_DAYS`).
+It analyze reactions to create a ranking.
 - Decide whether to post the final ranking message in a given chat or not (`FINAL_MESSAGE_CHAT_ID`)
 - Configure how much winners will get into the final ranking message (`CONTEST_MAX_RANKS`)
 - Exclude message posts from analyzing (`EXCLUDE_PATTERN`)